unChaz/sci-fi-5e/srd/classes/scout.md

 At 20th level, you become an unparalleled hunter of your enemies.
 Once on each of your turns, you can add your Wisdom modifier to the attack roll or the damage roll of an attack you make against one of your favored enemies.
 You can choose to use this feature before or after the roll, but before any effects of the roll are applied.

-#### Ranger Archetypes
+#### Scout Archetypes

-The ideal of the ranger has two classic expressions: the Hunter and the Beast Master.
+The ideal of the scout has two classic expressions: the Hunter and the Beast Master.

-##### Hunter
+##### Sharpshooter

-Emulating the Hunter archetype means accepting your place as a bulwark between civilization and the terrors of the wilderness.
-As you walk the Hunter’s path, you learn specialized techniques for fighting the threats you face, from rampaging ogres and hordes of orcs to towering giants and terrifying dragons.

 ###### Hunter’s Prey

 At 3rd level, you gain one of the following features of your choice.

-**_Colossus Slayer._** Your tenacity can wear down the most potent foes.
+**_Assassin._** Your tenacity can wear down the most potent foes.
 When you hit a creature with a weapon attack, the creature takes an extra 1d8 damage if it’s below its hit point maximum.
 You can deal this extra damage only once per turn.

 **_Giant Killer._** When a Large or larger creature within 5 feet of you hits or misses you with an attack, you can use your reaction to attack that creature immediately after its attack, provided that you can see the creature.